ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
     The `&` is optional.
 It detaches the invoked process, allowing the terminal prompt to remain active while the GUI is open.

 By default, the configuration, log files and outputs are copied to `/scratch/<project>/${USER}/cylc-run/<suite-id>`.
-See the respective [model configuration documentation](https://docs.access-hive.org.au/models/access_models/) for details on what outputs are generated and where to find them.
+See the respective [Run a model](https://docs.access-hive.org.au/models/run_a_model/) documentation for details on what outputs are generated and where to find them.

 ## Edit the model configuration